 Many people who have binge eating disorder have weight problems but some are of a normal weight.

-The signs and symptoms of having binge eating disorder include the following:
+The signs and symptoms of having binge eating disorder:

 - Having out of control eating behaviors